 Junior Company Director

-Erin Alarcón is a company artist at American Midwest Ballet and is the assistant director of the AMB Junior Company.
+Erin Alarcón is the ballet master and a company artist at American Midwest Ballet, and is the director of the AMB Junior Company.

 Erin began her training in Hackettstown, NJ, at North Jersey School of Dance Arts, where she performed with the New Jersey Civic Youth Ballet and worked as a teaching assistant.
 She then went on to earn her BA in dance performance from Mercyhurst University graduating manga cum laude.